 Google looks for keywords matches, quality links to the page, original web content, to name a few.
 Frankly, the list of ranking factors is exhaustive.
 Like any other subject, takes months of training and practice to be good at search engine optimization.
 To give you an idea of the major ranking signals, see my list below.

-Simple Guide to SEO in 2020
+Simple Guide to SEO

 Most Important Ranking Factors